-Applicants may request up to \$30,000 to cover both direct project costs (salary, supplies, equipment, software, and some types of travel) and indirect costs (facilities and administrative costs not directly related to the project).
-All awards are conditional on availability of funds allocated by the federal government to the GPCAH.
+Applicants may request up to \$30,000 to cover direct project costs (salary, supplies, equipment, software, and some types of travel).
+Overhead costs may also be supported; see the "Budget and Budget Justification" section of the application instructions for details.

+All pilot grant awards are conditional on the continued availability of funds allocated by NIOSH to the GPCAH.